Scottish baronial architecture: Predecessors

-The baronial style as well as the Scottish Renaissance style finally gave way to the grander English forms associated with Inigo Jones in the later part of the seventeenth century.
+The baronial style, as well as the Scottish Renaissance style, finally gave way to the grander English forms associated with Inigo Jones in the later part of the seventeenth century.

-Scottish baronial
+Scottish baronial revival

 European architecture of the 19th century was dominated by revivals of various historic styles.
 This current took off in the middle of the 18th century with the Gothic Revival in Britain.
 The Gothic Revival in architecture has been seen as an expression of romanticism and according to Alvin Jackson, the Scots baronial style was "a Caledonian reading of the gothic".
 Some of the earliest evidence of a revival in Gothic architecture is from Scotland.
 Inveraray Castle, built starting from 1746 with design input from William Adam, incorporates turrets.
 These were largely conventional Palladian style houses that incorporated some external features of the Scots baronial style.
 William Adam's son's, Robert and James continued their father's approach, with houses such as Mellerstain and Wedderburn in Berwickshire and Seton House in East Lothian, but most clearly at Culzean Castle, Ayrshire, remodelled by Robert from 1777.

 Large windows of plate glass are not uncommon.
 Bay windows often have their individual roofs adorned by pinnacles and crenulations.
 Porches, porticos and porte-cocheres, are often given the castle treatment.
 An imitation portcullis on the larger houses would occasionally be suspended above a front door, flanked by heraldic beasts and other medieval architectural motifs.

 Important for the adoption of the style in the early nineteenth century was Abbotsford House, the residence of the novelist and poet Sir Walter Scott.
 Rebuilt for him from 1816, it became a model for the Scottish baronial Revival style.
 Common features borrowed from 16th- and 17th-century houses included battlemented gateways, crow-stepped gables, spiral stairs, pointed turrets and machicolations.
 Orchardton Castle near Auchencairn, Scotland is a superb example dating from the 1880s.

-Important for the dissemination of the style was Robert Billings's (1813–1874) four-volume work Baronial and Ecclesiastical Antiquities of Scotland (1848–52).
+Important for the dissemination of the style was Robert Billings's (1813–1874) four-volume work Baronial and Ecclesiastical Antiquities of Scotland (1848–1852).
 It was applied to many relatively modest dwellings by architects such as William Burn (1789–1870), David Bryce (1803–76), Edward Blore (1787–1879), Edward Calvert (c.
 1847–1914) and Robert Stodart Lorimer (1864–1929) and in urban contexts, including the building of Cockburn Street in Edinburgh (from the 1850s) as well as the National Wallace Monument at Stirling (1859–1869).
 Dall House (1855) and Helen's Tower (1848) have square-corbelled-on-round towers or turrets.
 The rebuilding of Balmoral Castle as a baronial palace and its adoption as a royal retreat from 1855 to 1858 by Queen Victoria confirmed the popularity of the style.